 "We gladly welcome that the President signed under a law amendment that will soon enable official publishing of the data on the environmental pollution.
 However, we wish to contribute to the effort of the state institutions and to show how the data might be clearly presented.
-We hope that our preliminary top-tens of the largest polluters will help to improve the reporting system and increase the interest of the public,” says Dmitriy Kalmykov, Director of the EcoMuseum Karaganda.
+We hope that our preliminary list of the top-ten largest polluters will help to improve the reporting system and increase the interest of the public,” says Dmitriy Kalmykov, Director of the EcoMuseum Karaganda.

 “We are happy to bring the tools of our good practice to Kazakhstan.
 Lessons learnt from both mistakes and successes that we experienced can save valuable time and bring faster progress.
-Larger informational openness contributes to cleaner environment, happier local communities and often also to savings in industrial operations,” says Martin Skalsky of Arnika, Czech Republic.
+Larger informational openness contributes to cleaner environment, happier local communities, and often also to savings in industrial operations,” says Martin Skalsky of Arnika, Czech Republic.

-The database will be launched within the project "Promotion of the rights of citizens for public participation in decision-making about environmental issues - practical implementation of the Aarhus Convention in Mangystau", aimed at strengthening civil society by improving the living conditions of residents in Mangystau region of Kazakhstan.
+The database will be launched within the project "Promotion of the rights of citizens for public participation in decision-making about environmental issues - practical implementation of the Aarhus Convention in Mangystau," aimed at strengthening civil society by improving the living conditions of residents in the Mangystau region of Kazakhstan.
 The project is financed by the European Union with the total budget of EUR 336,120.